Pricing Guide: How Much Does Bush Trimming Cost?

 Pro Tip: Include the location of the bushes in your job description to get a more accurate quote from your contractor.

-When a landscaper is done trimming your bushes, all those extra branches, twigs, and leaves have to go somewhere.
+When a landscaper is done trimming your bushes, all those extra branches, twigs, and leaves must go somewhere.
 Many contractors will charge an additional fee to clean up and haul the debris for you.

-Hauling fees can add $25 – $100 to the total cost of bush trimming, depending on how much debris there is and whether or not the contractor will have to pay a dump fee.
+Hauling fees can add to the total cost of shrub trimming, depending on how much debris there is and whether or not the contractor will have to pay a dump fee.

 close-up of a freshly trimmed round bush